luddehs/Battleships/README.md

 - Strong data validation is applied to the username input.
 Users are required to input usernames consisting of a minimum of three characters.
 If the user enters invalid data, an error message prompt: "Fleet name must consist of at least three characters" and users will be prompted to re-enter their name.

+### Game Features

+- The user is informed that they have 6 chances and they are asked to enter a 5 letter guess.

 ## Data Model